pathunstrom/makinggames/pytennessee-2019/03-game-loops.md

 - you'll make changes to the game state based on the player's input (or your AI)
 - then you'll render the result for the player to react to.

+With some of the game libraries available to you in python, your game loop is done for you, but I encourage you to try building some little things where you hand roll your event loop to get a feel for it.

 Going forward, we'll discuss how to handle each of these in the context of tic-tac-toe.